Scrappyz/CLI/README.md

 - [Documentation](#documentation)

 ## Features
-- **Customisable Subcommands:** Declare the available subcommands of your application
+- **Customizable Subcommands:** Declare and customize the subcommands available in your application.
-- **Customisable Flags:** Declare the available flags for each subcommand
+- **Customizable Flags:** Define and customize the flags associated with each subcommand.
-- **Extractable Values:** Provides a convenient way to extract the values of command-line arguments
+- **Extractable Values:** Conveniently extract and access the values of command-line arguments.
-- **Ease of Use:** Easy to understand syntax
+- **User-Friendly:** Intuitive and easy-to-understand syntax for streamlined usage.

 ## Dependencies
 ### Minimum C++ Version